-While the national implementation of the directive is still in progress, product restrictions and marking requirements apply to certain product groups from 23 August 2021.
-Tukes monitors product restrictions and marking requirements.
-Furthermore, the monitoring of the requirement for caps remaining tethered to bottles has also been planned for Tukes.
-The monitoring of other requirements laid down in the directive has been planned for the Pirkanmaa Centre for Economic Development, Transport and the Environment (ELY Centre), which is the national supervisory authority for producer responsibility.
+Tukes supervises product restrictions, marking requirements and the requirement of caps and lids remaining attached to beverage containers.
+Pirkanmaa Centre for Economic Development, Transport and the Environment (ELY Centre), which is the national supervisory authority for producer responsibility, is responsible for supervising of the requirements related to the producer responsibility of the directive.
 Further information about the preparation of the legislation is available on the Ministry of the Environment's website.

 Frequently asked questions

 Tukes' market supervision is based on risk-based monitoring.
 The market for products covered by the SUP legislation has been investigated and product monitoring has started for oxo-degradable plastic products.

 According to the SUP legislation, placing a product on the market means that a product is made available for the first time on the Finnish market.
 ‘Making available on the market’ means any supply of a product for distribution, consumption or use on the Finnish market in the course of a commercial activity, whether in return for payment or free of charge.
 In Finland, the product restrictions and marking requirements apply to products placed on the market in Finland starting from 23 August 2021.